 RV Toilet Seals & Black Tank Dump Valve

-RV toilets don’t work the same way that typical household toilets do.
+RV toilets don’t work the same way as typical household toilets, as we noted in our post on the RV toilet talk.
 Instead of having a p-trap design that retains water in the bowl, they rely on a blade valve and seal to keep the water and contents where they belong until you flush.
+That valve and seal combination can be damaged by harsh chemicals, abrasive cleaners, or a stiff toilet bowl brush.
+And once it’s damaged, it won’t retain the water in the bowl, allowing odor from the black tank to rise up into your bathroom.

+While it’s essential to keep the blade valve and seal clean, it’s crucial to do so carefully to prevent damage.
 And, once flushed into the black tank, those harsh chemicals could age/damage the seals on your black tank valve, leading to premature failure and leaks.

-Can You Put Bleach in an RV Toilet?
+Can You Put Bleach In an RV Toilet?

 Bleach should never be used in an RV toilet as it can damage toilets, gaskets, and the components of the waste system, causing a whole host of problems.